emilyriehl/yoneda/src/hott/06-fibers.rzk.md

 #def equivalence-is-embedding
   (A B : U)
   (e : A -> B)
-  (eisequiv : isEquiv A B e)
+  (eisequiv : is-equiv A B e)
-  : isEmb A B e
+  : is-emb A B e
   := (second (equivalence-to-embedding A B e eisequiv))
 ```